 3. Digital twins help boost performance

 Companies can use digital twins to better understand the inner workings of complicated machinery.

 A digital twin is a virtual model of a physical object that receives information about its physical counterpart through the latter's smart sensors.
-Using AI and other technologies, the digital twin helps deliver insight about the object.
-Companies can monitor an object throughout its lifecycle, and get critical alerts, such as a need for inspection and maintenance.
+Using AI and other technologies, the digital twin helps deliver deeper understanding about the object.
+Companies can monitor an object throughout its lifecycle and get critical notifications, such as alerts for inspection and maintenance.

 As an example, sensors attached to an airplane engine will transmit data to that engine's digital twin every time the plane takes off or lands, providing the airline and manufacturer with critical information about the engine's performance.
 An airline can use this information to conduct simulations and anticipate issues.

 Manufacturing plants, railroads and other heavy equipment users are increasingly turning to AI-based predictive maintenance (PdM) to anticipate servicing needs.